aak523/M2R/README.md

 We also briefly experimented with the original directed form of the graph (`sev_directed.ipynb`).

 ### Requirements
-- *Standard Python packages:* NumPy, pandas, NetworkX.
+- *Used throughout:* NumPy, pandas, NetworkX.

 - *For plotting:* seaborn, Matplotlib.